tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

   - Setup data mapping using `mapping templates` for the request & response
 ![Integration type - aws/http](./images/api-http/aws.png)
 - **AWS_PROXY (Lambda Proxy)**
+  - No mapping template, headers, query string parameters… are passed as arguments
 - **HTTP_PROXY**
   - No mapping template
   - The HTTP request is passed to the backend